openedx/edx-platform/userdocs/source/create_problem.rst

     Some of the simpler problem templates, including multiple choice, open in the Simple Editor and allow you to switch to the Advanced Editor.
 The more complicated problem types, such as Circuit Response, open in the Advanced Editor.

-    *Note: You can switch at any time from the Simple Editor to the Advanced Editor by clicking **Advanced Editor** in the Simple Editor interface.
+    *Note: You can switch at any time from the Simple Editor to the Advanced Editor by clicking "Advanced Editor" in the Simple Editor interface.
 However, there is no way to go back from the Advanced Editor to the Simple Editor without making a new component.*

     To open the Advanced Editor, click **Advanced Editor** in the top right corner of the Simple Editor.